Kiyoshy/Animated-bar-chart/README.md

-# Animated bar char data visualization
+# Animated bar chart data visualization

 The code in this repository allows you to visualize data in an animated bar chart, using the sjvisualizer python library.